federgraph/fleetrace-help-en/pages/page-05.md

 The Silverlight Client will download and process an EventMenu.xml file from the server, and single Event.xml files later when the user selects the specific Event.

-The number of EventMenu.xml files and Event.xml files that are managed by the Website is not unlimited.
+The number of EventMenu.xml files and Event.xml files that are managed by the Website is not limited.
-If a constant number of events are created und reused, then the EventMenu.xml may remain unchanged.
+If a constant number of events are created und reused the EventMenu.xml can remain unchanged.
-Updating an event is reduced to uploading the specific Event.xml file.
+Updating an event is then reduced to uploading the specific Event.xml file.

 ## UC 2